ThoughtWorksWuhanUI/react-zero-to-one/slides/react.md

 [slide]
 Keys used within arrays should be unique __among their siblings.__ However they <span style="color:red">don't need to be globally unique</span>.
 [slide]
-## Keys
+# Keys

-* Model/Data with unique ID is best choice.
+* Model/Data with __unique ID__ is best choice.

-* When that's not the case, you can add a new ID property to your model or hash some parts of the content to generate a key.
+* When that's not the case, you can __add a new ID property__ to your model or __hash some parts__ of the content to generate a key.

+* If you don't specify any key, React will warn you and __fall back to using the array index as a key__ – which is <span style="color:red;">not the correct choice</span> if you ever reorder elements in the list or add/remove items anywhere but the bottom of the list.
 [slide]
 ## Autobinding